yushoo/NotesOnReact/ch_TWO.md

 # Props
 Props allow us to pass information to a Component.
+Props are basically kind of global variable or object.
+Props are also immutable, which is why we define prop types.

 # PropTypes (Type Checking)
 In React there are attributes called "props" that can be of any type.
 The flexibility has both pros and cons.
 If a component utilizes a particular type, propTypes provides a solution to that.
 PropTypes defines type and which props are required.
 Two benefits: